 Closed Head Injury

-The brain will swell after a closed head trauma and there will be pressure on brain cells that can’t expand properly.
+The brain will swell after closed head trauma, and there will be pressure on brain cells that can’t expand properly.
 These nerves get compressed and damaged.
-Sometimes brain tissue pushes against the eye sockets and the functions of the eye get damaged.Common Causes of Closed Head Injuries
+Sometimes brain tissue pushes against the eye sockets, and the functions of the eye get damaged.Common Causes of Closed Head Injuries

 In the military, blast-related traumas to the brain are common.
-These closed head injuries result from changes in atmospheric pressure that occur suddenly or by objects from the blast hitting people or by being tossed into motion because of the blast.
-There has been an increase in these types of injuries since the recent wars, beginning in the 1990s.
+These closed head injuries result from changes in atmospheric pressure that occur suddenly or by objects from the blast hitting people or being tossed into motion because of the blast.
+There has been an increase in these injuries since the recent wars, beginning in the 1990s.

-Closed head injuries can be "mild”, such as concussions, or they can be debilitating brain injuries, leading to severe injury to the brain and possibly death.
+Closed head injuries can be "mild,” such as concussions, or they can be debilitating brain injuries, leading to severe injury to the brain and possibly death.Types of Closed Head Injuries

-Types of Closed Head InjuriesClosed head injuries range from "mild" to very severe.
+Closed head injuries range from "mild" to very severe.
 The mildest form of closed head injury is the concussion.
 This is a head injury that causes a temporary dysfunction of the normal functioning of the brain.
 Approximately half of the total number of concussions found each year in the US happens because of sports.

 Another type of closed head injury is called an intracranial hematoma.
 This results from blood vessels rupturing around the brain so that blood pools, causing an epidural hematoma or a subdural hematoma.
-An epidural hematoma is caused by blood between the brain and the skull and the subdural hematoma is a pool of blood around the brain itself.
+An epidural hematoma is caused by blood between the brain and the skull, and the subdural hematoma is a pool of blood around the brain itself.

 A cerebral contusion is an actual bruising to the tissue of the brain due to trauma.
 Unlike concussions, contusions are localized to a section of the brain, yielding focal neurological findings.
 Brain contusions do not heal but eventually form a scar.

-Symptoms of a closed head injury are varied but may include dizziness, nausea, vomiting, sleep disturbance, loss of consciousness, headaches, emotional lability, confusion, dilated pupils, and possibly cerebrospinal fluid which may leak from the nose or ears.
+Symptoms of a closed head injury are varied but may include dizziness, nausea, vomiting, sleep disturbance, loss of consciousness, headaches, emotional lability, confusion, dilated pupils, and possibly cerebrospinal fluid, which may leak from the nose or ears.

-Brain swelling from a closed head trauma can produce symptoms that slowly progress over time.
+Brain swelling from closed head trauma can produce symptoms that slowly progress over time.
 Some symptoms do not surface for a couple of days to several weeks following the injury.
 The most common symptoms of a closed head injury include:

-One study of 60 patients found that about eight percent of patients subsequently developed a panic disorder, two percent developed an anxiety disorder and eight percent developed a phobic disorder.
+One study of 60 patients found that about eight percent of patients subsequently developed a panic disorder, two percent developed an anxiety disorder, and eight percent developed a phobic disorder.
 Many patients in the recovery phase following a closed head injury will suffer from depression or low self-esteem.
 There are often frustrations involved in rehabilitation and in re-entering society.
 These are people who have elevated levels of unemployment which can result in having secondary symptoms.Treatment of Closed Head Injury

 There are multiple treatments for closed head injuries.
 It all depends on how severe the injury is and the type of injury.
 Treatment can be short or lifelong.
-It is important to start treatment right away so as to avoid a continuing loss of motor function following an injury.
-Cognitive function, on the other hand, can be regained even after some time has passed since the injury.
+It is important to start treatment right away to avoid a continuing loss of motor function following an injury.
+On the other hand, cognitive function can be regained even after some time has passed since the injury.

 Many patients who have severe head injuries need a therapist to help them regain cognitive and motor skills.
-If done correctly, this cognitive rehabilitation will improve memory, attention and the speed of cognitive processing.
+If done correctly, this cognitive rehabilitation will improve memory, attention, and cognitive processing speed.
 Treatment is tailored to the patient’s specific needs and to the severity of the illness.Editor's Note: This page has been updated for accuracy and relevancy. [cha 6.30.21]